-When I chaired a discussion on the National Pollinator Strategy, things unfolded differently to what delegates expected.
+When I chaired a discussion on the National Pollinator Strategy in Oct 2016, things unfolded differently to what delegates expected.

-The Public Policy Exchange framed the conference around two words: exchange – as in knowledge sharing, and communities – as in farming, urban, scientific and political involving research councils, environmental groups, academia, farm conservation advisors and beekeepers.
+The Public Policy Exchange framed the conference around two words.
+Exchange – as in knowledge sharing, and communities.
+To include a diverse range of farming, urban, scientific, political, research council, environmental, farm advisor and beekeeper interests.

-Alongside the politician – Huw Merriman MP, were Friends of the Earth, Syngenta, beekeepers and scientists from CEH.
+Alongside the keynote speaker, Huw Merriman MP, at the event were Friends of the Earth, Syngenta, beekeepers, farmers, and scientists from CEH.

-Gaps were on lacking technical skills to monitor the huge range of pollinator species and an ability to engage with those who can do most for pollinators over huge swathes of countryside i.e. farmers.
-Yes, urban areas are important, but as London is apparently awash with managed honey bees (over 6000 swarms), there is a danger of out-competing wild bees over limited forage available.
+There were gaps lacking around technical skills to monitor the huge range of pollinator species.
+Once again, engagement with farmers over large swathes of countryside came up.
+Urban areas are important, thought as London is buzzing with managed honeybees (over 6000 swarms), there’s a danger of out-competing wild bees for forage.

-If we only seek to ban pesticides, we might take our eye off the bigger headline in the Pollinator Strategy (page 4) – ‘loss of habitat was identified as a likely main cause of pollinator declines’
+One overarching issue mentioned was that if we only focus on banning pesticides, we might take our eye off ‘the main cause of pollinators declines’ according to Defra’s Pollinator Strategy (page 4).
+This highlights this as ‘Loss of habitat was identified as a likely main cause of pollinator declines’.

 Hi Rob.